 - 1. Navigate to User Management > Users. - 2.
-Select a local user from the object list and perform one of the following: - From the toolbar options, select P Set Password. - On the Properties tab, click Set Password. - 3.
+Select a local user from the object list and perform one of the following:

+- On the Properties tab, click Set Password. - 3.
 In the Set Password dialog, enter the new password. - 4.
 If you want to require the user to change their password during their next login, make sure the User must change password at next login check box is selected. - 5.
 Click Set Password.
 You must comply with the password requirements specified in the dialog.
 For more information, see Local Password Rule on page 240.